SurajVishwakarma333/SQL-Notes/README.md

 ### Define = SQL ?

-- ***Structured Query Language (SQL)*** is a standardized language that allows us to perform operations on a database, such as creating entries, reading content, updating     content, and deleting entries.Basically CRUD operations.
+- ***Structured Query Language (SQL)*** is a query language that allows us to perform operations on a database, such as creating entries, reading content, updating     content, and deleting entries.Basically CRUD operations.
 - **SQL** is supported by almost any database you will likely use.

 ### Define = Database ?